chinu89/risk-calculator/README.md

 ### Why a decision tree, not a weighted score

 The first version used a weighted score across all 7 dimensions.
 It failed 3/3 on the first test batch.
-The core problem: RadarFirst does not average inputs.
+The core problem: Radar does not average inputs.
 Mitigation outcome dominates everything else.
 A case with the worst-possible protection, most malicious intent, and most dangerous recipient still returns LOW if forensic analysis confirmed no compromise.
 No weighted score can replicate that.

 ### Why mitigation is the most important input

 Mitigation reflects what actually happened after the breach — the outcome, not the setup.
-RadarFirst is fundamentally answering "given what we now know, how much harm occurred?" rather than "given the circumstances, how likely is harm?"
+Radar is fundamentally answering "given what we now know, how much harm occurred?" rather than "given the circumstances, how likely is harm?"
 Even terrible inputs (ransomware, plain text, hacker) can resolve LOW if the outcome was confirmed safe.

 ### Why `satisfactory` is split between Gate 1a and Gate 1b